Differences Between Fiscal Year and Calendar Year

 #2 – Global Banks

 The below table shows the top 10 Global banks by Market Capitalization ($ million).
-We note that all of them follow the Calendar year-end for financial reporting purposes.
+We note that they all follow the Calendar year-end for financial reporting purposes.

 source: ycharts